What is undergraduate research?

 The Department and University have six different fellowship programs that offer financial assistance for summer research projects.
 These fellowships are highly competitive and are based on academic record, a personal meeting with and a recommendation from a faculty mentor and a clearly thought out research proposal.
 Because applications for summer research fellowships are usually due around March 1, students must identify a faculty mentor before February 1.
 Students awarded summer fellowships are not charged tuition but are responsible for their own living expenses.
 The University makes available dormitory rooms for those needing accommodations but meals are the student's responsibility.
 Cooking facilities are available.

-The programs supporting students for the summer.
+programs supporting students for the summer.

-To apply for a summer fellowship from any of these programs, please fill out the convenient single online application form.
+To apply for a summer fellowship from any of these programs, please fill out the convenient single online

 It is also possible to apply for national fellowships.
 Students from our department have been awarded prestigious fellowships from Pfizer and the American Society for Microbiology.
 Please contact Dr. Usher about applying for these awards.